 Ignoring for a moment the substance of the certification standards, the timing of the implementation of these standards will induce a shortage of certified delineators for several years following the July 1, 2004, implementation date.
 With the exception of researchers in colleges and universities, no new delineators can get certified during FY07 and 08.
 In addition, only those practitioners who have completed their experience requirement by July 1, 2006 can use their prior experience to count towards the experience requirements for certification.
 Thus, while few new certified delineators will become available during FY07 and 08, the next few years will also have significantly reduced rates of certification.
-Those candidates for certification who would have become certified during those years had their experience.
+Those candidates for certification who would have become certified during those years had their experience been counted, will have to start over in earning experience.